-Extending outside-in, the exhibition features two new pieces presented here for the first time: Light Wall (2021), erected outdoor, close to the museum's entrance, greets both visitors and passers-by with an array of light bulbs flickering at a mesmerising frequency of 7.8 Hz.
-Lisbon Dots (2021), installed in the large oval room in the centre of the museum, is an interactive installation made of 20 spotlight projectors which will follow people‘s movements and allow them to play a "reward and punishment" game with each other.
+Extending outside-in, the exhibition features Light Wall, erected outdoor.
+Close to the museum's entrance, it greets both visitors and passers-by with an array of light bulbs flickering at a mesmerising frequency of 7.8 Hz.
+Lisbon Dots, presented here for the very first time.
+Installed in the large oval room in the centre of the museum, is an interactive installation made of 20 spotlight projectors that follow visitors’ movements and allow them to play a game with each other.
 Thanks to a collaboration with Acute Art, the cutting-edge producer of augmented, virtual and mixed reality artworks, directed and curated by Daniel Birnbaum, the exhibition expands also into the digital dimension with a special app debuting in Lisbon.

 Also presented here is the iconic work Two Roaming Beds (2015) – visitors will have the unique opportunity to spend a night inside the museum where everything on display can be experienced in privacy.
 The beds will move at random and leave a trace of the sleepers’ nightly roam in the form of a brightly coloured line on the floor, which will all add up over time to create a gigantic drawing.

 A relevant public programme will include 7.8 Hz Meditations taking place between December 2021 and February 2022 and curated by Mariana Pestana.